 Ear Mites are most commonly found in cats, but because they are highly contagious, they quickly move from cat to dog and vice versa.

-What are the symptoms of Ear Mites?
+What are the symptoms of Ear Mites in Dogs?

 If your dog is infected by ear mites, the mites usually produce a dark discharge.
 So, start by looking for dark coffee-like debris in your dog’s ear canal.